Find the answers to all your questions about visiting Roatan, staying at Barefoot Cay and diving with Barefoot Divers!

 Q. What do a la carte meals cost?

 A. If you are a resort guest, meals and beverages are available at an additional charge as listed below.
 Simply come to the pool cabana and let the staff know what you would like; it will be noted on your room name and tallied upon checkout.
 Non-resort diving guests can order breakfast or lunch to eat on the large veranda in front of the dive shop – just let dive shop staff know you’d like to order from the Barefoot Cay kitchen and they’ll assist you.
+For a la carte meal pricing, see the bottom of our menu, which can be viewed on our dining page.

 Q. The accommodations have kitchens; does that mean we have to cook all our own meals?